 Who should perform Satyanarayana Pooja?

 - A person beginning a new venture in life like a business or a family should perform the Satyanarayana Pooja to receive Lord Vishnu’s blessings.
 As a result, the Pooja is extremely popular during marriages, Gruha-Pravesh and at the beginning of higher studies.

 - Satyanarayana Pooja is also performed when someone in the family is in ill-health.

 Satyanarayana Pooja Benefits

 - It is believed that by performing the ritual, one achieves peace and prosperity in his or her life.
 The devotee is blessed with general happiness and family bliss.

-- The Satyanarayana Pooja also clears negativity surrounding oneself and grants optimism and positive approach towards life in general.
+- The Satyanarayana Pooja also clears negativity surrounding oneself and grants optimism and a positive approach towards life in general.

 - The Pooja is also believed to bless the devotee with good health.